Bjelopavlići: Geography

 The Bjelopavlići valley (also known as the Zeta river valley) is a strip of fertile lowland stretching along the Zeta river, being wider in the river's lower end, down to the confluence with Morača river near Podgorica.
 The valley has historically been densely populated, as fertile lowlands are rare in mountainous Montenegro, and it provided a corridor for road and rail connection between the two biggest Montenegrin cities, Podgorica and Nikšić.
 The largest settlement in the plain is the town of Danilovgrad which got name by Prince (Knjaz) Danilo Petrović.
 Confusingly, the other significant plain in Montenegro, Zeta plain has been named after Zeta river, although Zeta river itself does not flow through it.

+Name

+The name derives from the semi-mythical progenitor of the tribe known as Bijeli Pavle (lit.
+'White Paul') in Slavic.
+The name corresponds to Palabardhi (i.e. Pal Bardhi) with the exact same meaning in Albanian, which is attested in a 17th-century Venetian document, where the Bjelopavlići are recorded as Palabardi.
+The Bjelopavlići are known as Dukađinci (from Dukagjin) among the Lužani who were the local Slavic-speakers of the Danilovgrad plain before the settlements of the Bjelopavlići in the region.